jessica-morgan/lightning-talks-submission-platform/README.md

 # lightning-talks-submission-platform

-To run the application run `git clone https://github.com/jessica-morgan/lightning-talks-submission-platform.git` in your termioal
+To run the application run `git clone https://github.com/jessica-morgan/lightning-talks-submission-platform.git` in your terminal

 Once you have clone the project you can use `npm run db:reset` to migrate and seed the database